Graded sum formula for $\tilde{A}_1$-Soergel calculus and the nil-blob algebra

 where $ \alpha >0 $ refers to the positive roots for $ W $ and $ [ \cdot ] $ to grading shift.
-Analogues of (ungraded) Jantzen filtrations with associated sum formulas exist in many module categories of Lie type and give information on the irreducible modules for the category in question, see for example \cite{A}, \cite{A1}, \cite{MathasJan}.
-But although graded representation theories in Lie theory have been known since the beginning of the nineties, see for example \cite{AJS}, \cite{EhrigStroppel}, \cite{FL}, \cite{Lobos-Ryom-Hansen} and \cite{Stroppel}, to our knowledge graded sum formulas have so far not been available, even though they would be very useful for calculating decomposition numbers.
+This is our \emph{graded} Jantzen sum formula.}} Analogues of (ungraded) Jantzen filtrations with associated sum formulas exist in many module categories of Lie type and give information on the irreducible modules for the category in question, see for example \cite{A}, \cite{A1}, \cite{MathasJan}.
+But although graded representation theories in Lie theory have been known since the beginning of the nineties, see for example \cite{AJS}, \cite{BGS}, \cite{EhrigStroppel}, \cite{FL}, \cite{Hu}, \cite{Lobos-Ryom-Hansen} and \cite{Stroppel}, to our knowledge graded sum formulas {{in the sense of \eqref{bothsidesA}}} have so far not been available, even though they would be very useful for calculating decomposition numbers.
 We believe \eqref{bothsidesA} gives an interesting indication of the possible form of graded sum formulas in representation theory.

 The layout of the paper is as follows.
 In the next section we introduce the notation that shall be used throughout the paper and recall the various algebras that play a role throughout: the Temperley-Lieb algebra $\TRn$, the blob algebra $\BRn $, the nil-blob algebra $\NB$ and the Soergel algebra $ \tilde{A}_w$.
 We also recall how each of them fits into the cellular algebra language.
 In section \ref{isomorphism theorems} we introduce the subalgebra $ {A}_w $ of $ \tilde{A}_w $ and show the isomorphism $ \BRnn \cong {A}_w $ that was mentioned above.
 We also show how the cellular algebra structure on $ \tilde{A}_w $ induces a cellular structure on $ {A}_w $ and that there is an isomorphism $ \Delta^{\Blob}_{n-1}(\lambda) \cong \Delta_w(v)$ between the respective cell modules for $ \BRnn $ and ${A}_w$.